 Your LA County Library - 86 local libraries plus programs beyond library walls - offers you and your community the programs, services, and resources you asked for.

-From Reading Machines and Family Place Centers for learning, play, and reading...to Live Homework Help for students of all ages...to MākMō maker mobiles that bring STEAM programs to you...to four unique Cultural Resource Centers...to serving as an innovative Digital Library with computer loans and extensive Online Learning...to Summer Reading and Literacy programs like the inter-generational Reading Stars...to strengthening the workforce with Career Readiness and Counseling, and so much more.
+From Reading Machines and Family Place Centers for learning, play, and reading...to Live Homework Help for students of all ages...to MākMō maker mobiles that bring STEAM programs to you...to four unique Cultural Resource Centers...to serving as an innovative Digital Library with computer loans and extensive Online Learning...to Summer Reading and Literacy programs...to strengthening the workforce with Career Readiness and Counseling, and so much more.

 Your gift to the Library Foundation is an investment in your Library, your community and you.